Tips For Choosing An Attorney

 Many lawyers who primarily serve individuals and families are general practitioners with experience in frequently needed legal services such as divorce and family matters; wills and probate; bankruptcy and debt problems; real estate; criminal and/or personal injury.
 Some have a narrower focus.
 Be sure the lawyer you are considering has experience in the area for which you are seeking help.

-Once you've identified some candidates:
+Once you have identified some candidates:

 The initial consultation is an opportunity for you and the lawyer to get to know each other.
 After listening to the description of your case, the lawyer should be able to outline your rights and liabilities, as well as alternative courses of action.
 The initial consultation is the lawyer's opportunity to explain what he or she can do for you and how much it will cost.
 You should not hesitate to ask about the attorney's experience in handling matters such as yours.
 Also, do not hesitate to ask about the lawyer's fees and the likely results.
 If you are considering going beyond the initial consultation and hiring the lawyer, request a written fee agreement before proceeding.